ShanmugabalajiOfficial/Optical-Character-Recognition/README.md

 Step 4 : Enter the image file name which needs to be recognized in line 17

 Step 5 : Now, Run the program

+The result will be stored in the text document which is named as result